 1 to continue to follow up WSIS activities on building confidence and security in the use of ICTs, in cooperation with relevant stakeholders, as a way to share information on national, regional and international and non-discriminatory cybersecurity-related initiatives globally;

-2 to cooperate with BDT in relation to any item concerning cybersecurity in accordance with Resolution 45 (Rev. Hyderabad, 2010),
+2 to cooperate with BDT in relation to any item concerning cybersecurity in accordance with Resolution 45 (Rev. Dubai, 2012),

-3 to continue to cooperate with the Secretary-General's Global Cybersecurity Agenda (CGA) and with IMPACT, FIRST and other global or regional cybersecurity projects, as appropriate, to develop relationships and partnerships with various regional and international cybersecurity-related organizations and initiatives, as appropriate, and to invite all Member States, particularly developing countries, to take part in these activities and to coordinate and cooperate with these different activities;
+3 taking into account Resolution 45 (Rev. Dubai, 2012), to support regional and global cybersecurity projects, such as, FIRST, OAS, APCERT, LAC-CSIRT, among others, and to invite all countries, particularly developing ones, to take part in these activities,

-4 taking into account Resolution 130 (Rev. Guadalajara 2010), to work collaboratively with the other Directors of the Bureaux to support the Secretary-General in preparing a document relating to a possible memorandum of understanding (MoU) (according to Resolution 45 (Rev. Hyderabad, 2010)) among interested Member States to strengthen cybersecurity and combat cyberthreats in order to protect developing countries and any country interested in acceding to this possible MoU,

 invites Member States, Sector Members, Associates and academia, as appropriate